-7.4.2.4 Personal support in relief and recovery centres and through community outreach
+7.4.2.1 Personal support (psychological first aid and emotionalspiritual care) in relief and recovery centres and through community outreach

 Personal support can include the provision of information, practical assistance, assessment of immediate needs and referral to other support agencies and services.
 It can be provided in relief and recovery centres, and through community outreach.